Enneagram strengths and weaknesses

 Weaknesses: Fours can become overly focused on their emotions, leading to feelings of melancholy and isolation.
 They may struggle with a sense of identity, feeling like they do not fit in or belong.

 Example career situation: A Type 4 may excel in a career that allows them to express their creativity, such as writing or art.
-However, their focus on their emotions can cause them to become overly self-absorbed, leading to feelings of loneliness and disconnection from others.
+However, their focus on their emotions can cause them to become overly self-absorbed, leading to loneliness and disconnection from others.

 Type 5 - The Investigator